Can Sciatica Be Caused By Varicose Veins?

 What Are Sciatic Nerve Varices

-Sciatic nerve varices will follow the course of the nerve (see figure 2).
-In this figure, Ricci et al. show the varices coursing near the saphenous fibular nerve superficially.
+Sciatic nerve varices will follow the course of the nerve.
+Ricci et al show the varices coursing near the saphenous fibular nerve superficially.
 At the popliteal crease, the veins run in close contact with the common fibular nerve and further into the sciatic nerve.

 Sciatic nerve veins are part of normal anatomy to all of us.
 However, with disease, these veins can dilate and demonstrate reflux like any other varicose vein.